jupi421/colbuilder/docs/data/README.md

    - `template.fasta` and `template.pdb` are used as references for homology modeling.
    - `crosslinks.csv` provides information for applying crosslinks to the generated structure.
    - The files in `modeller/` directory are used by MODELLER during the moleculear structure generation process.
+   - The fasta file for the chosen species (if available) is selected from `fasta_sequences/`

 2. **Geometry Generation**:
    - The output from the sequence generation stage is used as input here.
    - No specific data files from this directory are used in this stage.

 3. **Topology Generation**:
-   - Files in the `amber99/` directory are used to set up the force field for molecular dynamics simulations.
+   - Files in the `amber99/` and `amber99sb-star-ildnp.ff` directories are used to set up the force field for molecular dynamics simulations.

 ## Customization